muratk3n/thirdwave/en/tweets/2020/week7b.md

 go home.
 You were a cop and annoying as turd noone likes that.

 Where the f--k did she come from anyway?
-U know every1 pushing u is having a gas at your Xpense.
+U know every1 pushing u is having a gas at your xpense.

 [Link](https://youtu.be/VELspu8vxvc?t=531)